-Many seniors, including a majority over the age of 70, report feeling unsteady on their feet, lightheaded, or sometimes experiencing a false sense of movement are all common complaints in seniors.
-These dizziness symptoms affect a majority of seniors over the age of 70.
-One-third of seniors between the ages of 65 and 75 report that feeling dizzy or unsteady is a major concern that diminishes their quality of life.
+Many seniors, including a majority over the age of 70, report feeling unsteady on their feet, lightheaded, or sometimes experiencing a false sense of movement.
+One-third between the ages of 65 and 75 report that dizziness or unsteadiness is a major concern that diminishes their quality of life.

 - Positional vertigo.
-This condition, also called benign paroxysmal positional vertigo (BPPV).
-The main symptom of BPPV is a sudden onset of spinning type vertigo when you move your head.
-You might notice it turning over in bed or looking up to get something off a shelf.
+This condition, also called benign paroxysmal positional vertigo (BPPV), is a sudden onset of spinning type vertigo when you move your head.
+A senior might notice it turning over in bed or looking up to get something off a shelf.
 BPPV is caused by an abnormality in the inner ear.
 Although these bouts of vertigo are brief, they are severe and disturbing.
 The good news is that BPPV can be treated with medications and with special types of exercises.

 - Vestibular neuritis.
-This cause of dizziness is also due to an inner ear abnormality and it may be more serious in seniors.
-The symptoms are vertigo that is present with movement and while resting, nausea and abnormal back-and-forth eye movements called "nystagmus."
-Vestibular neuritis goes away on its own over time although it may last longer in seniors.
+A more serious source of dizziness, vestibular neuritis is an inner ear disorder that may cause a person to experience symptoms such as sudden, severe vertigo, balance problems, nausea, and abnormal back-and-forth eye movements called “nystagmus.”
+Vestibular neuritis goes away on its own over time, although it may last longer in seniors.

 - Central dizziness.
 This is a type of dizziness that is caused by a disturbance in the central nervous system, usually by an interruption of blood flow to a part of the brain.
-Symptoms of dizziness are usually accompanied by loss of muscle coordination called "ataxia" and by nausea.
-This type of dizziness is actually less common in seniors than in those of middle age.
+Dizziness is usually accompanied by ataxia, or loss of muscle coordination, and nausea.
+It is actually less common in seniors than in those of middle age.

 - Medical dizziness.
 Side effects from medications, heart problems, and diabetes can all result in medical dizziness.
 It is often described as feeling lightheaded or disoriented.
 Medical dizziness can cause a brief loss of consciousness due to a fall in blood pressure.
 Medication side effects can also cause “orthostatic hypotension,” which can make you feel dizzy when you stand up or get out of bed.

-All types of dizziness, and especially the type of dizziness called vertigo, can contribute to falls in seniors.
-The most important thing to know is that dizziness, vertigo and imbalance are not a normal part of aging and that treatment is available.
-You don’t need to live in fear of falling.
+All types of dizziness, and especially vertigo, can contribute to falls in seniors.
+It is important to know that dizziness, vertigo, and imbalance are not a normal part of aging, and that treatment is available.
+Older people do not need to live in fear of falling.
 Please see our tips on promoting home safety and preventing falls.

 Some symptoms that may be seen with dizziness demand immediate attention.
-If you are a senior’s caregiver and you note any of the following symptoms along with dizziness, you need to treat it as a medical emergency:
+If any of the following symptoms accompany dizziness, treat it as a medical emergency:

 - High fever, severe headache or stiff neck